wking/swc-boot-camps/GoodProgrammingPractice.md

 We'll deal with the rest shortly.

-## Abstract out related variables into a data structure
+## Identify where data structures can be introduced

+In the same way in which we bundled related code into functions, we can bundle related variables into data structures.

-The argument list to `simulate` is getting rather big - it has 8 arguments - which can impact upon readability.
+If we look at the argument list to `simulate` is getting rather big - it has 8 arguments - which can impact upon readability, since we are programmed typically to hold only 7+/-2 chunks of information in short-term memory at any time.

 We can reduce the number of arguments by recognising that the arguments group into those for prey and those for prey, plus the end time and time-series.

 Let's use a Python dictionary to store the configuration values for prey and predators.
 A Python dictionary is a set of key-value